MalwareLab150/PhantasmM/README.md

 Phantasm M also includes a hidden **Easter Egg** that makes it even more dangerous:

 - **BSOD (Blue Screen of Death)**: If the malware is executed with the system date set to **2050**, it triggers a **BSOD**, crashing the system entirely.
-- **New MBR Overwrite**: After the BSOD, Phantasm M overwrites the MBR again, further locking the system and making it harder to recover.
+- **New MBR Overwrite**: After the BSOD, Phantasm M overwrites the MBR again but with a new MBR

-This Easter Egg adds an extra layer of complexity, making Phantasm M even more difficult to deal with.

 ---